Fox Networks Group: Fox Networks Digital Consumer Group

 Fox Networks Digital Consumer Group (FNDCG) was a division of 21st Century Fox.
-Following the Disney-21CF transaction, FX Now and Nat Geo TV transferred to the second incarnation of Walt Disney Television (now Disney General Entertainment Content) while Fox Now was transferred to Fox Corporation and Fox Sports Go (now FanDuel Sports Network app) was sold to Diamond Sports Group, a joint venture between Sinclair Broadcast Group and Allen Media Group.
+Following Disney's acquisition of 21CF, FX Now and Nat Geo TV transferred to the second incarnation of Walt Disney Television (now Disney Entertainment Television) while Fox Now was transferred to Fox Corporation and Fox Sports Go (now FanDuel Sports Network app) was sold to Diamond Sports Group (now Main Street Sports Group), a former joint venture between Sinclair Broadcast Group and Allen Media Group.